HandsOnDataViz/book/docs/HandsOnDataViz.md

 into your storyboard.
 </p>

-Insert your new data visualization sheets (or slides, or blocks of text and images) into your storyboard.
+Let’s pivot back to your storyboard.
+Insert your new data visualization sheets (or slides, or blocks of text and images) into the pages you’ve already assembled.
 As you complete your work, your layout might look something like this:

 -   problem statement
 -   research question